 In accordance with the programme of work of the Inland Transport Committee for 2012-2016 (ECE/TRANS/224, para.
 94 and ECE/TRANS/2012/12, programme activity 02.4), the World Forum will develop, harmonize and update Regulations in order to enhance the performance of vehicles.
 The present document is submitted in conformity with that mandate.

 I. Proposal

 Part B, Text of the Regulation,

-Paragraph 3.10., amend to read:
+Insert new paragraph 3.9., to read: